 Business incubators and local angel investors are the best way to go.
 You’ll have more freedom, as opposed to working with a big investment fund.
 The term local is key, here.

 You’ll want to go looking for these people at your local university.
 According to Bob Tosterud, Freeman Chair for Entrepreneurial Studies at the University of South Dakota, angel investors are usually looking to invest in businesses started by bright young students.
-Approach the teachers, they usually either are personally involved in business endeavours, or they know somebody who is.
+Approach the teachers, they usually either are personally involved in business endeavors, or they know somebody who is.

 You might also try and find angel investors by asking: